A guide to transactional SMS

 2. Investigate the SMS functionality of your existing contact or CRM platform.
 It may have an SMS tool already and a chosen supplier for sending texts.
 Many industry specific platforms already have an SMS functionality and you purchase text credits form the software company directly.

-3. Open an account with your chosen SMS API provider.
+3. Open an account with your chosen SMS API or CPaaS provider.
 Most will provide you with a free account and some test credits.

 4. Thoroughly explore their documentation and make sure that the SMS API provider can deliver the functionality that you need.
 Most SMS gateway companies provide code snippets in your chosen coding language which makes testing much more streamlined.